rdsea/bigdataplatforms/faq.md

 ### Can I use my own dataset (e.g. from my company) for exercises/assignments?

-Yes you can but you need to discuss with the lecturer first.
+Yes you can but you need to discuss with the teacher in charge  first.